yotkadata/lyrics-classifier-nlp/README.md

 - **`models/trained_model.pkl`** will contain the trained model

 The trained model is included in the project.
 To just try out the prediction, you can run `predict.py` without running `main.py` first.

+## Notebook

+The Jupyter Notebook included in the proyect uses the the functions defined in the files in `include` to walk through the steps of the script.

 ## Word Clouds